On the optimal local well-posedness of the wave kinetic equation in $L^r$: Introduction

 Restricting our attention to local well-posedness, the state of the art result was obtained by P. Germain, A. Ionescu and M.-B. Tran \cite{GeIoTr} who prove almost critical local well-posedness in $L^2$ and $L^\infty.$ The $L^\infty$ bound is proved by direct estimation, while for $L^2$ the authors rely on Radon transform type techniques.

-In the present paper we improve on this result in two respects: first, we extend it to all almost critical weighted $L^r$ for $2 \leq r \leq \infty.$ Second, we give a unified treatment of all the cases.
-Indeed our method of proof is quite different from \cite{GeIoTr}, and is inspired by our recent works on the wave kinetic and Boltzmann equations \cite{AmLe24, AmLemain25}.
+In the present paper we improve on this result in two respects: first, we extend it to all almost critical weighted $L^r$ for $2 \leq r \leq \infty$.
+Second, we give a unified treatment of all the cases, and do not rely on multilinear interpolation to obtain the result.
+Indeed, our method of proof is quite different from \cite{GeIoTr}, and is inspired by our recent works on the wave kinetic and Boltzmann equations \cite{AmLe24, AmLemain25}.
 We rely solely on classical kinetic tools, such as Bobylev variables and angular averaging estimates.
 In particular, we make no appeal to Fourier theory.